sethbrasile/PiFire/01-index.md

 	* _Shutdown Mode_ (auger off, fan on) to burn off pellets after cook is completed
 	* _Monitor Mode_ - See temperatures of grill / probes and get notifications if using another controller or if just checking the temperatures any time.
 	* _Manual Mode_ - Control fan, auger and igniter manually.
-	*  __NEW:__ _Prime_ - Allows you to prime the firepot with pellets prior to a cook.
+	* _Prime_ - Allows you to prime the firepot with pellets prior to a cook.
 * Supports several different OLED and LCD screens
 	* SSD1306 OLED Display
 	* ST7789 TFT Display
 	* ILI9341 TFT Display (now with more rotation options)
 * Physical Button Input / Control (depending on the display, three button inputs)
 * Encoder support for, so you can control your grill with a spinny knob.
-* One (1) Grill Probe and Two (2) Food Probes
+* One (1) Grill Probe and Many Food Probes
 	* Tunable probe inputs to allow for many different probe manufacturers
+	* Supports the ADS1115 ADC, ADS1015 ADC, and MAX31865 RTD devices for measuring probes
 	* Probe tuning tool to help develop probe profiles
-	* NEW - Up to two (2) grill probes if using the correct PCB design.
+	* NEW - Any number of probe inputs, limited only by the number of devices that the Raspberry Pi can support
+	* Virtual Probes to allow you to do things like averaging probes, finding highest and lowest values of certain probes, etc.
-* Cook Timer
+* Cook Timer - Moved to the Top Bar for Easy Access
 * Notifications (Grill / Food Probes / Timer)
 	* Supports Apprise, IFTTT, Pushover, and Pushbullet Notification Services
 * Smoke Plus Feature to deliver more smoke during Smoke / Hold modes
 * Safety settings to prevent over-temp, startup failure, or firepot flameout (and overload)
-* __NEW__ Save temperature history for all probes / set points to a cook file that can be updated with images, notes, and even downloaded to your devices.
+* Save temperature history for all probes / set points to a cook file that can be updated with images, notes, and even downloaded to your devices.
 * Wood Pellet Tracking Manager - Now includes estimates of pellet usage.
 * Pellet Level Sensor Support
 	* VL53L0X Time of Flight Sensor